Eugene Rabinowitch: Botany

 The American Association for Advancement of Science sponsored symposia that Rabinowitch attended: 1939 in Columbus and 1941 at Gibson Island supporting research on the book.
 Rabinowitch credits Selig Hecht with help in the early stages, and Hans Gaffron for reading the manuscript.

 After World War II, Rabinowitch taught and researched botany as a professor at the University of Illinois at Urbana-Champaign, continuing his photosynthesis work and publishing the three-volume Photosynthesis and Related Processes.
+The book is called the "Bible of Photosynthesis", and Rabinowitch a "Prophet of Photosynthesis".

 In 1965 he and his student Govindjee contributed an article to Scientific American on the role of chlorophyll in photosynthesis.